Dhruvpatel2491/TAI-tutor-ai/docs/LLM_ROUTER.md

     Analyzes question and returns:
     - intent: Type of query
     - needs_retrieval: Whether to use RAG
-    - response_type: Hint or Socratic
+    - response_type: Hint or Directive
     - confidence: Decision confidence (0.0-1.0)
     - reasoning: Explanation
     """